inspec/inspec-aws/docs-chef-io/content/aws_config_delivery_channel.md

 ## Examples

-**Test how frequently the channel writes configuration changes to the s3 bucket.**
+Test how frequently the channel writes configuration changes to the s3 bucket:

 ```ruby
 describe aws_config_delivery_channel(channel_name: 'my-recorder') do